sheygildas/Continuous_Integration-_Using_Jenkins-_Nexus_Sonarqube_and_Slack/README.md

 ### :rocket: Setup Slack Notification

+- Let's create a slack notification so that our developer can get notified when ever there is a build.
 - Login to `slack` and create a` workspace` by following the prompts.
-Then create a channel `jenkins-cicd` in our workspace
+Then create a channel `vprofile-jenkins` in our workspace
+- Cretae a boat at api.slack.com.
+- Give the App name as Jenkins and select your workspace
+- Click OAuth permission scroll down and Add an OAuth scope select chat write.
+Click Install App to workspace copy the token.

 - Add jenkins to slack.